bboysan/PvZ-Clone/README.md

 # PvZ-Clone
 My first Unity Project.

-This project and all of it's assets are created by a tutorial course from Udemy.
+This project's coding and all of it's assets are created by a tutorial course from Udemy.